 A dividend is also taken into account for the prior year if it is declared before the U.S. REIT timely files its federal income tax return for such year, it is actually paid in the 12-month period following the close of the prior year, it is paid not later than the first regular dividend payment after such declaration, and the U.S. REIT timely files an election.
 To the extent the U.S. REIT relies on this election for more than 15 percent of its ordinary income or more than 5 percent of its capital gain net income, it may be subject to 4 percent excise tax on such excess late distributions.
 Finally, the U.S. REIT and its holders of common interest (i.e., consent stock) may agree to deem a dividend (consent dividend) to occur if certain conditions are met and if consents to such treatment are timely filed.
-The amount specified as a consent dividend generally is considered as (a) distributed in money by the U.S. REIT to the shareholder on December 31 of the taxable year of the U.S. REIT and (b) contributed to the capital of the U.S.

-REIT by the shareholder on the same day.
+The amount specified as a consent dividend generally is considered as (a) distributed in money by the U.S. REIT to the shareholder on December 31 of the taxable year of the U.S. REIT and (b) contributed to the capital of the U.S. REIT by the shareholder on the same day.
 Any U.S. withholding tax applicable to the consent dividend will be required to be withheld and timely remitted by the U.S. REIT.
 However, amounts specified in consents filed by shareholders are not treated as consent dividends to the extent that they would constitute a preferential dividend, or they would not constitute a dividend as defined in Section 316 of the Code (because, for example, the amount exceeded the U.S. REIT's earnings and profits).

-The U.S. REIT may choose to treat certain dividends to be treated as designated capital gain dividends.
+The U.S. REIT may choose to treat certain dividends as designated capital gain dividends.
 The U.S. REIT may designate prior distributions as capital gain dividends in a written notice mailed to shareholders within 30 days of the close of the taxable year, or in its annual report for the taxable year.
 Capital gain dividends are generally limited to the amount of the U.S. REIT's net capital gain for the year.
+In addition, the aggregate amount of capital gain dividends designated by the U.S. REIT in a tax year is limited to the aggregate amount of dividends paid by the U.S. REIT with respect to such year.
 Capital gain dividends are taxed in the hands of the beneficiaries as a gain from the sale or exchange of a capital asset held for more than one year.